Minimum Eligibility Requirements

 Financial aid may post to student accounts at the beginning of the semester for Flex and Term Courses that do not begin on the first day of semester.
 However, during the third week of the semester, aid will be removed for courses that have not started.
 Once the courses have started and attendance has been reported, aid will re-disburse to the student accounts.
 If students fail to attend or drop the class(es), a balance may still be due.

 Minimum Hours Requirement

-In order to receive a Federal Direct loan, Federal Direct PLUS loan, Federal Work Study, NEALP, and institutional scholarships, students must enroll at least six credit hours per semester at COTC.
+In order to receive a Federal Direct Student loan, Federal Direct PLUS loan, Federal Work Study, NEALP, and institutional scholarships, students must enroll at least six credit hours per semester at COTC.
 Some institutional scholarships require fulltime enrollment and are identified in the scholarship offer letter and the chart,

 Other Changes That May Affect Aid Eligibility

 Aid may be revised at any time, based on a change in eligibility, enrollment, program (major), office/institutional error, or agency error.
 If financial aid has already been credited to the student account, the student may be responsible for partial or full repayment of the funds, regardless of the reason for the adjustment.
 As required by law, revision of the aid package may occur if:

 - Aid was based on false or inaccurate information;

 - The Office of Financial Aid made an error in determining eligibility for or disbursement of financial aid awards;

 - The amount of financial aid received exceeds calculated financial need;